 The new mine plan for the Drayton South open-cut coal mine (as specified in the Retracted Mine Plan) removes the Houston mining area, and part of the Whynot and Redbank mining areas.
-These changes reduce the coal reserves by 22 million tonnes (Mt) and mine life by 7 years (from 27 to 20 years).
-The proposed open-cut coal mine will now extract 97 Mt of thermal coal, down from 119 Mt or an 18.5% reduction in ROM (run-of-mine) coal.
+These changes reduce the coal reserves by 22 million tonnes and mine life by 7 years (from 27 to 20 years).
+The proposed open-cut coal mine will now extract 97 million tonnes of thermal coal down from 119 million tonnes.